Let's Go Brandon: Politics

 Republican politicians have used the phrase publicly.
 On October 21, 2021, Republican congressman Bill Posey concluded remarks on the House floor with "Let's go, Brandon".
 Texas governor Greg Abbott used the phrase in an October 22 tweet.
 He attributed the popularity of the phrase to frustration with Biden's "disastrous policies", including his handling of the COVID-19 pandemic and the southern border.
 The following week, Republican representative Jeff Duncan wore a face mask with the phrase printed on it on the House floor.
 Senator Ted Cruz posed with a "Let's Go Brandon" sign that was hung in Houston at the 2021 World Series.
 Later in 2021, a rapidly increasing number of national Republican politicians explicitly supported or referred to the phrase.

 On November 12, 2021, when asked about Biden's views regarding the phrase, White House press secretary Jen Psaki responded, "I don't think he spends much time focused on it or thinking about it."

 While Biden and First Lady Jill Biden were taking phone calls for NORAD's Santa tracker hotline on December 24, 2021, a caller ended his chat by saying, "Merry Christmas and let's go Brandon," to which Biden smiled and responded, "Let's go Brandon, I agree."

 At the 2022 White House Correspondents' Dinner, Biden acknowledged the phrase by joking, "Republicans seem to support one fella, some guy named Brandon.
 He's having a good year, I'm kind of happy for him."

 In April 2022, Colorado state representative Dave Williams ran for the House of Representatives and attempted to be listed on the ballot under the name "Dave 'Let's Go Brandon' Williams".
 Colorado secretary of state Jena Griswold denied Williams' request under the reasoning that "Let's go Brandon" is a slogan and not a nickname.
 Williams sued, with former Colorado secretary of state Scott Gessler acting as his attorney.
 Although Denver district judge Andrew McCallin agreed with Williams that he had successfully proved that he used "Let's go Brandon" as his nickname, the judge ultimately ruled that Secretary of State Griswold acted within her authority in denying Williams the use of the nickname on the ballot.
 Williams attempted to appeal the verdict to the Colorado Supreme Court, but the court refused to hear his appeal.

 The phrase has been used on bumper stickers supporting Brandon Presley, a Democratic candidate for Governor of Mississippi in 2023.

+Republican candidate Brandon Herrera used the phrase as a campaign slogan for his 2026 congressional campaign.